dustinur/restfulCrud-DRobertson/README.md

 ### Read

 Send a GET request to url ‘localhost:3200/characters/’ to find all existing characters.
-Send a GET request to url ‘localhost:3200/characters/PRODUCT_ID’ to find a specific character, switching PRODUCT_ID with chosen character :id.
+Send a GET request to url ‘localhost:3200/characters/CHARACTER_ID’ to find a specific character, switching CHARACTER_ID with chosen character :id.

 ### Update

-Send a UPDATE request to url ‘localhost:3200/characters/PRODUCT_ID/update’ to update a specific character's attributes by id.
+Send a UPDATE request to url ‘localhost:3200/characters/CHARACTER_ID/update’ to update a specific character's attributes by id.

 ### Delete

-Send a Delete request to url ‘localhost:3200/characters/PRODUCT_ID/delete’ to delete a specific character by id.
+Send a Delete request to url ‘localhost:3200/characters/CHARACTER_ID/delete’ to delete a specific character by id.